-I am an Assistant Professor in the School of Nursing and Health Studies at the University of Washington Bothell.
-At the UW, I hold graduate faculty status, am affiliated with the UW African Studies Program, and am an adjunct faculty member of the Department of Anthropology.
+I am an Associate Professor in the School of Nursing and Health Studies at the University of Washington Bothell.
+At the UW, I hold graduate faculty status, am affiliated with the UW African Studies Program, and am an adjunct faculty member of the Department of Anthropology and the Department of Global Health.
 At UW Bothell, I teach courses in global health, public health, and nursing.

 Prior to beginning my graduate work, I worked with Mothers2Mothers, a program supporting community-based, peer-to-peer prevention of mother-to-child transmission of HIV in South Africa.
 I received my BA in Political Science from Williams College.

 My work focuses on questions of how politics and policy relate to population health, in both global and domestic contexts.
-You can read more about my areas of work in “Publications”.
-My most recent book, Mistreated, looks at the political ramifications of HIV treatment in the southern African country of Lesotho.
-More about the book here.
+My first book, Mistreated, looks at the political ramifications of HIV treatment in the southern African country of Lesotho.
+I have co-edited two other books, one on corporations and global health, and another on the politics of HIV treatment roll-out.
+More about these books here.
 For information on my more recent work on medical and global health crowdfunding, visit this page.

-My work has appeared in Global Public Health, Social Science and Medicine, Medical Anthropology Quarterly, Medicine Anthropology Theory, Women’s Studies Quarterly, Developing World Bioethics, and Human Organization.
+My work has appeared in PLOS One, Social Science and Medicine, Globalization & Health, Global Public Health, Medical Anthropology Quarterly, Medicine Anthropology Theory, Women’s Studies Quarterly, Developing World Bioethics, and Human Organization.
 I am the recipient of the Stephen Polgar Professional Prize from the Society for Medical Anthropology, and the Rudolf Virchow Award from the Critical Anthropology of Global Health group, both prestigious prizes for published articles.
 My book was awarded the Norman L. and Roselea J. Goldberg Prize by Vanderbilt University Press.